 \section{Conclusion}

 In this study, we proposed EE as a method that is easy to implement and can be expected to improve accuracy by ensemble learning with a single model.
 In addition, as input variationer for EE, we proposed repeating input, using DAs, using modality, and masking.
 After proving that EE is equivalent to ME, which combines the inputs and outputs of multiple models, we experimentally demonstrated its equivalence and effectiveness using a benchmark dataset for sensor-based HAR.
+As a result, using a VGG architecture for the HASC dataset, whereas a single BL achieved 83.4\% mean accuracy, a simple EE ($fils=16$ and $N=4$) and tuned EE ($fils=3$ and $N=1024$) achieved 84.1\% and 85.3\% mean accuracies, respectively.
 Further, we experimentally analyzed the properties of EE and obtained the following.

-\begin{itemize} \item When scaled up in terms of the number of filters, the accuracy curves of BL and EE showed roughly the same trend. \item When scaled up in terms of the number of ensembles, the improvement in accuracy tended to continue without an upper limit in the range observed. \item EE tended to outperform PE when the number of ensembles was larger than a certain value. \item Input variationer tended to outperform only input repeating when multiple methods were used together. \end{itemize}
+\begin{itemize} \item When scaled up in terms of the number of filters, the accuracy curves of BL and EE showed roughly the same trend; however, when the number of ensembles was large, EE with a few number of filters outperformed EE with a large numbers of filters even if the total number of parameters is the same.
+Whereas the EE ($fils=16$ and $N=32$) achieved 84.6\% mean accuracy, the EE ($fils=3$ and $N=1024$) achieved 85.3\% mean accuracy for the HASC dataset. \item When scaled up in terms of the number of ensembles, the improvement in accuracy tended to continue without an upper limit in the range observed, and EE tended to outperform PE when the number of ensembles was larger than a certain value (about 0.2\% improvement for the HASC dataset.) \item Input variationer tended to improve the estimation accuracy when using data augmentation or modality ensemble. \end{itemize}

-In some datasets, PE worked effectively, whereas ME and EE did not.
-In a future study, we will clarify the conditions under which EE is effective.